Management committees: how everyone benefits

-- Major decisions are being discussed by experienced staff to arrive at the best possible decision.
+- Major decisions are being discussed by experienced staff to arrive and the best possible decision.

 A management committee is part of LiteBreeze’s commitment to meritocracy and radical transparency.
 It holds top seniors accountable and creates stability.
 It makes seniors aware of each others thoughts and priorities.

 A prerequisite for becoming and staying a management committee member is: